pigoz/mplayer2/DOCS/man/en/mplayer.rst

 --noidx
     Do not use index present in the file even if one is present.

---ipv4-only-proxy (network only)
+--ipv4-only-proxy
-    Skip the proxy for IPv6 addresses.
+    Skip any HTTP proxy for IPv6 addresses.
 It will still be used for IPv4 connections.

 --lavfdopts=<option1:option2:...>